Many MBA programs take about two years to complete, but there are options for people seeking alternative timelines.

 Here’s a breakdown of the different types of MBA programs:

-Full-time MBA: A full-time MBA program, sometimes called a two-year program, is considered to be the “traditional” path toward a degree.
+Full-time MBA: A full-time MBA program, sometimes called a two-year program, is considered the “traditional” path toward a degree.
 Programs typically take two years to complete, and students are expected to be enrolled full-time—meaning they live on or near campus and don’t hold a full-time job while pursuing their degree.

 Executive MBA: Designed for full-time professionals about a decade into their careers, an executive MBA program typically takes about two years to complete, with the bulk of the classes taking place on weekends.

 Program type: Different types of MBA programs structure their coursework to accommodate different timeline preferences.
 Accelerated MBA programs, for example, will typically condense the same amount of coursework into a shorter completion timeline, whereas part-time MBA programs will extend coursework over a longer completion timeline.
-Online MBA programs may offer more flexibility to take courses on your own timeline, depending on whether the courses are synchronous or asynchronous.
+Online MBA programs may offer more flexibility to take courses on your timeline, depending on whether the courses are synchronous or asynchronous.

-Enrollment status: If you are enrolled in full-time coursework, you'll complete your MBA program faster than you would if you were enrolled part-time.
+Enrollment status: If you are enrolled in full-time coursework, you'll complete your MBA program faster than if you were enrolled part-time.
 With full-time MBA programs, your primary occupation during your time of study will be student, meaning you likely won't have time for other full-time employment.
-Part-time enrollment tends to be a better option for students who wish to continue their full-time employment elsewhere, while attending classes on nights and weekends.
+Part-time enrollment tends to be a better option for students who wish to continue their full-time employment elsewhere while attending classes on nights and weekends.

-MBA specializations and dual-degrees: Choosing an MBA concentration generally won't add time to your total degree time—often, your concentration or specialization will take the place of existing elective requirements—however choosing to complete additional specializations or a dual degree program can add to your overall time in school.
+MBA specializations and dual degrees: Choosing an MBA concentration generally won't add time to your total degree time—often, your concentration or specialization will take the place of existing elective requirements.
+However, choosing to complete additional specializations or a dual-degree program can add to your overall time in school.

-Whether you have the time and resources to commit toward an MBA degree or not, there are flexible ways to continue building upon your business foundations.
-If you have a few years to work toward your degree, an online MBA program, such as the iMBA from University of Illinois Gies College of Business, offers the ability to work on your degree from anywhere in the world.
+Whether you have the time and resources to commit to an MBA degree, flexible ways to continue building upon your business foundations exist.
+If you have a few years to work toward your degree, consider the Master of Business Administration from Illinois Tech, where you’ll develop essential knowledge by taking electives on cutting-edge topics such as artificial intelligence, data science, and cybersecurity.

 To help determine the right path for you, consider your goals and how each business education program may help you achieve them in the timeframe that feels most right for you.

 In addition to the time commitment, getting an MBA can also be a financial commitment.
-As you think about how business school may impact your life and career, consider how the salary gains, skill development, and networking opportunities you stand to gain from earning your MBA compare to the immediate time and tuition costs associated with going back to school.
+As you think about how business school may impact your life and career, consider how the salary gains, skill development, and networking opportunities you stand to gain from earning your MBA compare to the immediate time and tuition costs associated with returning to school.
 Learn more about whether an MBA is worth it or if an online MBA is worth it.

 Continuing to work while attending business school can have some benefits, including the potential to advance your career or mitigate lost wages.
 If you prefer to work full-time while getting your MBA, there are a number of programs that allow for that level of flexibility, namely part-time MBAs and executive MBAs.